DavidBoccalandro/DavidBoccalandro/README.md

 ### 🔹 About Me

 I'm a passionate frontend developer with a strong focus on scalable web applications using Angular and React.
-Known for my autonomy, adaptability, and product-oriented mindset, I’ve led frontend development in SaaS platforms, government solutions, and startups—often as the sole frontend in the team.
+Known for my autonomy, adaptability, and product-oriented mindset, I’ve led frontend development in SaaS platforms, government solutions, and startups (often as the sole frontend in the team).

 My proudest achievement: I launched a multi-app SaaS in just 7 months, succeeding where four years of previous attempts had failed.

-Currently contributing to both public-sector platforms and startup growth, I'm now open to long-term opportunities that value clean architecture, performance, and user experience.
+Currently driving the growth of complex SaaS platforms and enterprise systems, with a strong emphasis on clean architecture, performance, and user experience.

 ---

 ### 🛠️ Tech Stack

 **Languages:** JavaScript, TypeScript
-**Frontend:** Angular (7–20), React, RxJS, NgRx, Signals, Tailwind, SCSS, PrimeNG, Material, i18n, A11y
+**Frontend:** Angular (7–20), React, RxJS, NgRx, Signals, Tailwind, SCSS, PrimeNG, Material, Nebular, NgZorro (Ant), Lucide, i18n, A11y
 **Backend:** Node.js, NestJS, Express, Supabase, PostgreSQL, MongoDB
 **DevOps & Tools:** Git, GitHub, GitLab, Bitbucket, Docker, Netlify, Vercel, Postman
 **Other:** Storybook, Webhooks (Stripe, MercadoPago), CI/CD basics